Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

    Layers adjustment panel.

 Tint Color/Factor
-   Color that override the strokes color on the entire layer.
+   Color that tint any material colors used in the layer.
    Factor control the amount of tint color to apply.

 Stroke Thickness
-   Thickness value that override all the strokes thickness in the layer.
+   Thickness value that override strokes thickness in the layer.

 Pass Index
    Layer index number.
-This can be used with some Modifiers to restrict where the changes should be applied to the object.
+Can be used with some Modifiers to restrict changes to only certain areas.

    See :doc:`Modifiers </grease_pencil/modifiers/introduction>` for more information.

 View Layer
-   Used to select the View Layer to use for the *Grease Pencil* layer.
+   Defines the View Layer to use for the *Grease Pencil* layer.
-   If empty the layer will be included in all View Layers.
+   If empty, the layer will be included in all View Layers.
    This is useful to separate drawings parts for compositing.

    See :doc:`Compositing </compositing/introduction>` for more information.

 Lock material
-   Avoid editing locked materials in the layer.
-You can omit all locked materials and allow them to be edited on the layer deactivating this checkbox.
+   Avoids editing locked materials in the layer.
+When disable, any material can be edited even if they are locked in the material list.

 Relations
 =========